Silver Meteor

-During fiscal year 2019, the Silver Meteor carried 353,466 passengers, an increase of 4.9% from FY2018.
-In FY2016, the train had a total revenue of $36,652,426, a decrease of 4.7% from FY2015.
+During fiscal year 2024, the Silver Meteor carried 298,328 passengers, an increase of 5.1% from FY2023.

 History

 The Silver Meteor was inaugurated by the SAL on February 2, 1939.
 The name was selected via contest, with 30 people among 76,000 entrants proposing the winning name.
 Utilizing EMC E4 diesel locomotives originally purchased for SAL's flagship all-Pullman train, the Orange Blossom Special, it became the first diesel-powered streamliner to Florida.
 Its introduction later prompted SAL's competitor, the Atlantic Coast Line Railroad (ACL), to introduce its own New York-Florida streamliner, the Champion, on December 1, 1939.
 The SAL emphasized the train's modernity, referring to it as the "Train of Tomorrow" and having its first trip to Florida begin not from New York Penn Station, but from the Long Island Rail Road station at the 1939 New York World's Fair.
 The original schedule took 25 hours.

-The train used seven new cars manufactured by the Budd Company, those being a baggage-dormitory-coach, a diner straddled by two coaches on either side, and a coach-lounge-observation.
+The train used seven new cars manufactured by the Budd Company: a baggage-dormitory-coach, a diner straddled by two coaches on either side, and a coach-lounge-observation.
 The train was originally tri-weekly, alternating service between Miami and St. Petersburg every other day.
-However, the train proved to be so popular that after new equipment was delivered, SAL upgraded the train to daily operation to both coasts in December 1939.
+However, the train proved so popular that after delivering new equipment, SAL upgraded the train to daily operation on both coasts in December 1939.
 Heavyweight sleeping cars would be added to the train in 1941, and would be upgraded to lightweight sleeping cars in 1947.
+Also in 1947, the Silver Meteor upgraded its end-of-train lounge car to a Budd-built tavern-lounge-observation car.
 In 1956, SAL introduced the Sun Lounge to the train.
-These cars included five double-bedrooms on one end, and a lounge with glass panels in the roof.
-This was due to the fact that full dome cars could not fit through the tunnels on the Northeast Corridor between New York and Washington D.C.
+These cars included five double-bedrooms on one end and a lounge with glass panels on the roof.
+This was because full dome cars could not fit through the tunnels on the Northeast Corridor between New York and Washington D.C.